-USA Nursing Jobs: Dealing with Difficult Patients
+USA Nursing Jobs: how Nurses Handle Difficult Patients

 We know nurses don’t intend to cause conflict with their patients, however in the real world of nursing this is something that is unavoidable.
 Regardless of where you are in the world, as an RN you will likely have to deal with difficult patients throughout your career.
 It is a simple fact of life that wherever there are people, there will be conflict.
 That’s even more so when you are dealing with patients who may be in pain or are experiencing stress or anxiety.
 Nevertheless, this doesn’t make it easier for you as a registered nurse.